awsdocs/aws-codecommit-user-guide/doc_source/repositories.md

 ![\[A view of the contents of a repository\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-code-browse.png)

-Before you can push changes to a CodeCommit repository, you must configure your IAM user in your AWS account\.
+Before you can push changes to a CodeCommit repository, you must configure your IAM user in your Amazon Web Services account\.
 For more information, see [Step 1: Initial configuration for CodeCommit](setting-up-gc.md#setting-up-gc-account)\.

 For information about working with other aspects of your repository in CodeCommit, see [Working with files](files.md), [Working with pull requests](pull-requests.md) , [Working with commits](commits.md), [Working with branches](branches.md), and [Working with user preferences](user-preferences.md)\.
 For information about migrating to CodeCommit, see [Migrate to CodeCommit](how-to-migrate-repository.md)\.